On-Demand: Conducting Individual Psychotherapy from a Systems Perspective - 5 CEUs

 - Utilize strategies to maintain neutrality in psychotherapy and avoid taking a side.

-- Increase awareness of when clients are projecting in psychotherapy and strategies for managing projections and splitting.
+- Describe when clients are projecting in psychotherapy and strategies for managing projections and splitting.

 - Utilize strategies for addressing ambivalence in relationships resulting from early narrative.

 When conducting individual psychotherapy, we are limited by the client's perspective in understanding the source of their difficulties.
 In family therapy and group therapy, the therapist has the advantage of seeing the individual interact with others, thus creating a broader and more complete perspective of the person.
 Tenets of systemic thinking will be presented that will enable the individual therapist to choose strategies which minimize the problems inherent to individual therapy while maximizing the potential for the client to increase personal responsibility for change.

 People create narratives that they then project in their relationships often resulting in problems in interpersonal functioning such as splitting.
 Even though we know that our clients’ perspectives may be distorted, we are often primarily focused on listening to and validating our clients and we naturally tend to believe what we are told.
 Thus valuable therapy time can be wasted chasing the client down well-worn paths rather than empowering the client to shift their thinking or perspective to be more effective in life.
 This workshop will focus on strategies that enable the therapist to develop the art of being on the client’s side without taking a side.
 These strategies are designed specifically for increasing awareness of projection when it occurs, avoiding splitting between systems, and maintaining a neutral yet empathic stance regarding the clients’ dilemmas increasing the chance for lasting change.